Domoconnor/orange-corpus/06_Hub.md

 #####Moving forward with the Pi
 The Model B+ will be supplied by the university.
 The operating system of choice was Raspbian Jessie Lite because it is the officially supported OS of the Pi therefore, recommended by the developers of the Pi.
 The Pi will have to be connected to the XBee over serial, however in order to use these ports they have to be masked by systemd to force them to be free on startup.

-Then we need to write a program capable of handling incoming AT packets from serial, interpret them and respond accordingly. <span class="todo"><- link to code for this</span>
+Then we need to write a program capable of handling incoming AT packets from serial, interpret them and respond accordingly.

 The program will be written in Python 3 as its easily available on the Pi and offers all the functionality required to create a robust networking program.
 We will have to modify /etc/rc.local to contain “sudo python hub.py” so that the script will start every time the Operating System starts.
 If the network was down, or errors occurred on transmit then the Pi will save data locally, and retry on its next attempt.